 Where those instruments involve unconventional interventions in specific markets or activities, with implications for credit risk or credit allocation, I shall expect the Committee to work with the government to ensure the appropriate governance arrangements are in place to ensure accountability in the deployment of such instruments.
-This was the case with the Bank of England and the Treasury in establishing the Asset Purchase Facility in 2009 and the Funding for Lending Scheme in 2012.
+This was the case with the Bank of England and the Treasury in establishing the Asset Purchase Facility in 2009, the Funding for Lending Scheme in 2012, and the Term Funding Schemes in 2016 and in 2020.